luCastro/fc_consult_application/README.md

 # MVP - Web Application for Fc Consult

 This MVP is the first step to create a web application for integrate management systems consultancy.
-Built to momitor and create higher quality standardizedocumentations and reports
+Built to monitor and create higher quality standardize documentations and reports

 It will be create with Ruby, Materialize ande Java Script.
-Before this MVP the front-end will be re-build in React
+Before this MVP the front-end will be re-build in React.

 Things you may want to cover: